contextware/better-agents/README.md

 - Next steps to get started

 The CLI detects which coding assistants are installed on your system and shows installed options first in the selection menu.
 Not installed assistants appear in gray with "(not installed)" but can still be selected.

+You can also select **"None - I will prompt it myself"** if you prefer to manually launch your coding assistant later with the provided initial prompt.

 ## Resources